 The District is pleased that its voters overwhelmingly approved a \$42 million Capital Project in November 2017.
 The project will focus on a new transportation center, a renovated science and technology wing in the HS, boilers, roof work and infrastructure that will protect the district assets.
-The Capital Project Phase I was in full swing in June 2018 and will carry into the 2019-2020 school year.
-The Capital Phase II plans will be submitted to NYSED in the summer 2019.
-It takes between 25-35 weeks for NYSED to approve all plans.
-We are hoping to break ground for our science and technology departments in June 2019.
+The Capital Project Phase I was in full swing in June 2018 and will carry into the 2020-2021 school year.
+The Capital Phase II plans were submitted to NYSED in the summer 2019 and we broke ground for our science, art, technology departments and additional classrooms in spring 2020.